ai-driven-dev/rules/memory-bank/projectbrief.md

 - Configuration of source repositories and GitHub PAT via VS Code settings.
 - Basic error handling for API access and downloads.
 - Local recursive selection logic in the UI.
+- **Update Status Check**: Mechanism to check for updates to downloaded rules by comparing local and remote SHAs.
+Status indicated in the explorer view.
+- **View Filtering**: Ability to filter the explorer view based on a configured list of included paths (`aidd.includePaths` setting).
+- **Status Bar Indicator**: Displaying the status of update checks in the VS Code status bar.

 ### Out of Scope